US envoy in Kosovo to push for lifting of tax on Serbia

-PRISTINA, Kosovo (AP) — A senior U.S. official has met with Kosovo top leaders trying to convince Pristina to revoke or suspend a tariff on Serb goods so that dialogue with Serbia can resume.
+PRISTINA, Kosovo (AP) — A senior U.S. official on Saturday met with top Kosovo leaders in an attempt to persuiade Pristina to revoke or suspend a tariff on Serb goods so that dialogue with Serbia can resume.

 Under Secretary of State for Political Affairs David Hale is the latest U.S. envoy to take part in shuttle diplomacy between Pristina and Belgrade.
-He met on Saturday with Kosovo’s president, speaker and prime minister.
+He met with Kosovo’s president, speaker and prime minister.
 A day earlier, he was in Belgrade.

 Kosovo Prime Minister Ramush Haradinaj has resisted U.S. calls to suspend the tariff, saying it will only be lifted when Belgrade recognizes Kosovo’s sovereignty and stops preventing it from joining international organizations.